Raghad-Laila/Algorithms-projects/README.md

-# Algorithms Projects – First Year
+# Algorithms Projects – First and second academic Years in Software Engineering

-This repository contains a collection of algorithm implementations developed during my first year of Software Engineering studies.
+This repository contains a collection of algorithm implementations developed during my first and second years of Software Engineering studies.
 Each folder represents a standalone project with its own code and documentation.

 ##  Included Projects